TrustSource/api-docs/docs/index.md

 1. This Introduction, which guides you through the idea and reading hints
 2. [Key Management](/api-docs/keymgmt) - Introduction to API keys and how to manage them
-3. [API Analytics](/api-docs/analytics) - Gives you ideas on how to keep control over API usage
+3. [Roles](/roles) - This section gives an overview of the TrsutSource roles you may use to scope your keys.
 4. [API Structure](/api-docs/structure) - Here you get insights on our data management and will learn what you may do to ensure integrity from your side
+5. [API Analytics](/api-docs/analytics) - Gives you ideas on how to keep control over API usage
-5. [Use Cases](/api-docs/usecases) - Collection of use cases describing how to tackle specific obstacles that may appear when securing your Software Supply Chain
+6. [Use Cases](/api-docs/usecases) - Collection of use cases describing how to tackle specific obstacles that may appear when securing your Software Supply Chain

 > [!IMPORTANT]
 >